 Extra-thick spears can be sliced into long, very thin ribbons and served raw—yes, raw!—in light, crunchy Shaved Asparagus Salad with Lemon-Pesto Dressing.
 To shave asparagus, lay a spear on a cutting board and use a sharp Y-shaped peeler.
 Press firmly, cutting from the bottom to the tip.

 Thick spears cook in minutes on a hot barbecue and are tasty when given light, smoky grill marks.
-Try them in Grilled Asparagus with Sesame Vinaigrette or baste the spears in a tangy maple-mustard glaze for Grilled Rack of Lamb with Asparagus.
+Try them in Grilled Asparagus with Sesame Vinaigrette or bring a bit of the Mediterranean to your table with this Greek-inspired Grilled Asparagus with Hazelnuts & Feta recipe.

 No grill?
 No problem!
 Asparagus is equally delicious when roasted in a hot oven, which sweetly caramelizes its exterior.
 Roasted Asparagus with Red Pepper Relish is great with fish, chicken or pork.
 Or bake up a crisp, golden Mushroom & Asparagus Strudel, and serve it with a green salad for a vegetarian brunch.

 The good news is you can make asparagus ahead.
 First, blanch it in a saucepan of boiling salted water.
 Then dunk it in ice water to stop the cooking process and bring that vibrant green colour to life.
-Serve it drizzled with your favourite Sensations by Compliments Salad Dressing, or cut it into pieces for Asparagus, Tomato & Goat Cheese Quinoa Salad or Chicken-Asparagus Tabbouleh.
+Serve it drizzled with your favourite Compliments dressing, or cut it into pieces for Asparagus, Tomato & Goat Cheese Quinoa Salad or Chicken-Asparagus Tabbouleh.